mattCoppola/transportation-search-api-capstone/README.md

 ## Development Road Map
 Features for future updates include:
-* Ability to obtain directions by selecting the finding 'Get Directions' link
+* Ability to obtain directions by selecting the listing's 'Get Directions' link
 * Clicking on a Map Marker will expand the selection on the Findings section
 * Add filter to only return one mode of transportation
 * Add additional modes of transportation (Rail, Boat, Air)